Bug #5691

 Any objections?

-Updated by Alexander Kamkin about 9 years ago
+Updated by Alexander Kamkin over 9 years ago

 A solution could be the following: as soon as Ruby code has created a Java representation of a single test (or initializating/finalizing block), this represenation must be immediately processed (sequence generation, data generation, similation, printing) and abandoned (left for the garbage collector to release from memory).
 This is what you call the stream manner.